syncfusion-content/maui-docs/MAUI/ImageEditor/text.md

 ## Customize text settings

-The text annotation can be customized using common annotation customization properties:

-* `Bounds`: Specifies the bounds of the annotation view.
+You can customize the appearance of text annotation using `ImageEditorTextSettings`.

-* `AllowDrag`: Enables or disables dragging for annotations.
+* `AllowDrag`: Enables or disables the dragging of text annotation.
-* `AllowResize`: Enables or disables resizing for annotations.
+* `AllowResize`: Enables or disables the resizing of shape annotation.
+* `Bounds`: Specifies the bounds of the text view.
+You can position the text wherever you want on the image.
+The value of the text bounds should fall between 0 and 1.
-* `Opacity`: Specifies the opacity of annotations.
+* `Opacity`: Specifies the opacity of shape annotation.
+This value ranges from 0 to 1.

-The text annotation can be inserted and customized by changing its color, font family, font size, and font styles such as bold and italic.
-You can create text annotations using either a toolbar or the `AddText` method.

-The `ImageEditorTextSettings` consists of the following properties:

-* `RotationAngle`: Changes the angle of text.
+* `RotationAngle`: Specifies the initial rotation angle of the text.
+The value should fall between 0 to 360.

-* `IsEditable`: Enables or disables the text editing.
+* `IsEditable`: Enables or disables text editing.
 * `IsRotatable`: Enables or disables the text rotation.
-* `TextAlignment`: Specifies the alignment of the text.
+* `TextAlignment`: Specifies the start, center, or end alignment of the text.
-* `TextStyle`: Change the text appearance such as `TextColor`, `FontSize`, `FontAttributes`, and `FontFamily` in image editor using the `ImageEditorTextSettings.TextStyle` property.
+* `TextStyle`: Change the text appearance such as `TextColor`, `FontSize`, `FontAttributes`, and `FontFamily` in the image editor using the `ImageEditorTextSettings.TextStyle` property.

 {% tabs %}
 {% highlight C# tabtitle="C#" %}

-    imageEditor.AddText("Good Day", new ImageEditorTextSettings() { RotationAngle=90, IsRotatable=true, IsEditable=true, TextAlignment=TextAlignment.Start, TextStyle= new ImageEditorTextStyle() { FontSize=14, TextColor=Colors.Black, FontFamily="Arial", FontAttributes=FontAttributes.Italic } });
+     imageEditor.AddText("Good Day", new ImageEditorTextSettings() {
+            RotationAngle = 90,
+            IsRotatable = true,
+            IsEditable = true,
+            TextAlignment = TextAlignment.Start,
+            TextStyle = new ImageEditorTextStyle() {
+                FontSize = 14,
+                TextColor = Colors.Black,
+                FontFamily = "Arial",
+                FontAttributes = FontAttributes.Italic } });

 {% endhighlight %}
 {% endtabs %}